Followers

 Mitochondrial DNA (mtDNA): The human mitochondrial DNA is female specific.
 Haplogroups are identified by the mtDNA.
 Understanding the female lineage has helped population geneticists trace the matrilineal inheritance of modern humans (mtDNA Haplogroup L) back to human origins in Africa and the subsequent spread around the globe.

 Moiety: The term “moiety” comes from the French word moitié meaning “half.”
-Referring to each of two social or ritual groups into which a people is divided, especially among Australian Aborigines, some American Indians, the ancient red and black Nubians, and the Horite and Sethite Hebrew.
-The Horite and Sethite Hebrew had a moiety system and believed themselves to be descended from common ancestors.
+The term refers to each of two social or ritual groups into which a people, community or caste is divided.
+A moiety structure is found among Australian Aborigines, some American Indians, the red and black Nubians, and the Horite and Sethite Hebrew.
+(See Horite and Sethite Mounds.)

 Moral Absolutism: The view that some actions are always morally wrong when judged against moral standards that are universally accepted.
 Universally, murder is regarded as morally wrong.